shopware/docs/resources/references/security.md

 ## CSP

-[Content Security Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) are used to prevent Cross-Site-Scripting (XSS) attacks, as well as data injection attacks.
-The content security policy specify from which sources additional content (e.g. images, scripts, ...) can be included.
+[Content Security Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSPs) are used to prevent Cross-Site-Scripting (XSS) attacks, as well as data injection attacks.
+This policy specifies the sources from which additional content (e.g., images, scripts, etc.) can be included.

 The default policies are configured over the `shopware.security.csp_templates` symfony container parameter, and can be adjusted over the container configuration.